 “She had her arms out, saying, ‘Help me, help me, help me,’” Haley testified in court, wiping away tears.
 “Her hair was fried like it had been stuck in a light socket.
 Her face was black, and her body was severely burned.”

-In in initial interview with police, Haley reported that Jessica told him “Eric did this to me.”
-However in court Haley backtracked.
+In the initial interview with police, Haley reported that Jessica told him “Eric did this to me.”
+However, in court Haley backtracked.
 “I was face to face with her, and you could barely understand her,” he said.
 “She kept asking for water.
 I did not personally hear her say ‘Eric.'”

 Part of the difficulty in talking to Jessica was that inside her mouth was charred, including her tongue.
 She was questioned briefly by those on scene before being air-lifted 60 miles away, to a Memphis hospital.
 She succumbed to her injuries and died in hospital four hours after being found.